Deciding When to Euthanize

 If you plan to stay with your pet during euthanasia, the doctor may place an IV catheter in your pet’s leg, and give the injection into the catheter.
 Sometimes a sedative is given first to calm your pet.
 If you choose not to stay with your pet, please rest assured that a technician and the doctor are with your pet at all times.

 You also have options on what to do with your pet’s remains.
-We use Angel View Pet Cemetery & Crematory located in Middleboro, MA (www.angelview.com).
-Your pet can be cremated with other pets (the ashes are scattered on their grounds), called group cremation or cremated alone and the ashes are returned to you in a cedar box with a lock and key, called private cremation.
-If you choose to have your pet privately cremated, there’s a wide variety of urns available (Angel View has some available on their website, or you can search the internet for other sites).
+If you so choose, you can take your pet to bury at home.
+If you do not want to do that, we use Final Gift Pet Memorial Center located in Middleboro, MA (www.finalgift.com).
+Your pet can be cremated with other pets (the ashes are scattered on their grounds), called group cremation or cremated alone and the ashes are returned to you, called individual cremation.
+If you choose to have your pet individually cremated, you'll have your choice of an urn, there are 3 complimentary ones you can choose from.
+There’s also a wide variety of urns available, either on the Final Gift website, or you can search the internet for other sites.
+If you choose individual cremation, your pets ashes will be returned to Crossroads in approximately 1 week and we will call you to notify you that they have returned.
+We also offer clay paw prints and complimentary fur clippings, if you would like those.

 Just about everyone here at Crossroads has had to make the difficult decision to euthanize, whether our pets have been very sick or their quality of life has declined due to aging.
 Sometimes we don’t have a chance to think about these options listed above because of a sudden illness or injury.
 It is never too early to think of what you would want to do if something were to happen.
 Talking it out with your family can help you be prepared when the time comes.
 We try to make this process as easy as possible on you and your family because we understand your pain.